 - Lesbian, Gay, Bisexual, Transgender and Queer Pride Month from the Library of Congress

-- Celebrate LGBTQ Pride Month from Teaching Tolerance
+- Celebrate LGBTQ Pride Month from Learning for Justice

 - LGBTQ History and Why It Matters– from Facing History and Ourselves

 - Teaching the Missing History of LGBTQ Civil Rights from Facing History and Ourselves